ashleyhuang0201/COMP1531Project/server/assumptions.md

 # message functions assumptions
 ## message_sendlater
-The function will be called with a token, a channel id, a message, and a time to be sent
+The function will be called with a token, a channel id, a message, and a time to be sent The channel based on ID will not be deleted in the time till the message is to be sent
 ## message_send
 The function will be called with a token, a channel id and a message
 ## message_remove